Kagweitis/book-inventory/README.md

 - Delete a book
 - Get a list of all books
 - Track the status of a book
-- Change Status of a Book
+- Change Status of a Book to deleted

 ## Technologies Used